Everdome Price Tops $0.0002 on Major Exchanges (DOME)

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Everdome’s launch date was December 27th, 2021.
+Everdome was first traded on December 27th, 2021.
 Everdome’s total supply is 91,138,705,240 tokens and its circulating supply is 26,985,148,315 tokens.
-The official website for Everdome is everdome.io.
-The official message board for Everdome is everdome.io/news.
+Everdome’s official message board is everdome.io/news.
 Everdome’s official Twitter account is @everdome_io and its Facebook page is accessible here.
+Everdome’s official website is everdome.io.

 Buying and Selling Everdome

-It is usually not presently possible to purchase alternative cryptocurrencies such as Everdome directly using US dollars.
-Investors seeking to acquire Everdome should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Everdome using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Everdome directly using US dollars.
+Investors seeking to acquire Everdome should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Everdome using one of the aforementioned exchanges.

 Receive News & Updates for Everdome Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everdome and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.